 I’m 39 years old.
 I was born in Norway, with a Greek father and a Norwegian mother.
 My preschool years included a lot of traveling between my two home countries; across Europe on a train or in a car.
 Luckily, this was in 70’s when that type of transportation was still much more affordable than flying.
 I have many fascinating childhood memories of beautiful European landscapes passing outside the windows of a train.

-I believe that growing up partially within a journey, influenced the great love I have for travelling today.
+I believe that growing up partially within a journey, influenced the great love I have for traveling today.
 I went to school and lived in both countries, until I decided in the mid 90’s to live more or less permanently in Norway.
 It was also a wonderful experience growing up in 2 relatively different countries socially and culturally.
 It gives you broader and different perspectives on life.

 I was around 15 when I discovered my passion for photography.
 Even before owning a camera, I started to read books on the subject, and decided it was the profession I wanted to follow.
 I got my first camera( a film SLR) when I was almost 16.
 Then followed a year of self-education.
 It was an expensive hobby for a teenager, needing to pay the minilab for the development and printing of my trigger-happy young ambitions.
 It was actually the same minilab in Greece that would start to give me some photography-assignments a year later while I was still in high school.